 3. Jacksonville Jaguars (draft history): Khalil Mack, OLB, Buffalo

 While the new regime in Jacksonville has the franchise heading in the right direction, they still have a major need at the sport's most important position.
-With Clowney and Robinson going No. 1 and 2, however, the Jags have their choice of quarterbacks in this year's draft if they so choose to go in that direction.
+With Clowney and Robinson going No. 1 and 2 in my mock, however, the Jags would have their choice of quarterback in this year's draft if they so choose to go in that direction.

 That said, the Jaguars have a defensive-minded head coach and are in dire need of a difference-making pass-rusher.
 No team recorded fewer sacks than the Jaguars (31) last season.
 If the Jags select Mack, they get one of college football's most productive players ever.
 Mack is the all-time leader in forced fumbles (16) and is tied for the most tackles for loss (75) in NCAA history.

-While it wouldn't surprise me if the Falcons trade up to address their need to add a pass-rusher, they need to make improvements in slowing down opposing pass-rushers.
+While it wouldn't surprise me if the Falcons trade up to address their need to add a pass-rusher, they need to make improvements in slowing down opposing pass-rushers as well.
 Last season, only Miami's Ryan Tannehill (58) and Baltimore's Joe Flacco (48) were sacked more often than Matt Ryan (44).

-Technically sound and the son of Hall of Famer Bruce Matthews, Matthews has the versatility to play various spots on the line.
+Technically sound and with a strong pedigree (son of Hall of Famer Bruce Matthews), Matthews has the versatility to play various spots on the offensive line.
 Last season, he moved to the left side to protect Manziel's blind side, but he excelled at right tackle before that.